LangLi7/Valorant-Custom-Home-Wallpaper-2.0/README.md

 - Select Wallpaper Folder: Users can specify the folder where the desired wallpapers are located.
 - Automatic Wallpaper Swapping: The program automatically swaps between the wallpapers in the selected folder.
 - Previous and Next Wallpaper: Users can manually switch to the previous or next wallpaper.
-- Configurable Time Intervals: The time interval between wallpaper changes can be customized by the user.
-- Support for Custom Wallpaper Names: Users can specify the name of the wallpaper to make it more personalized.
 - System Tray Integration: The program runs in the system tray and can be controlled from there.
+Please note that when right-clicking on the system tray icon, it may require multiple attempts as the Valorant game can intercept the first right-click.
+Please be aware that this can be somewhat cumbersome.
 - Deployment as an Executable File: The project includes the ability to create an executable file (exe) to run the program on other systems without Python installation.

 ## Technologies Used